garret-snitchler/BeholderHunt/documentation/mechanics.md

 We'd for sure enforce the blunt weapons only policy.
 It's also important to me that this is not a required character to have in the party - I'd want there to be other options in the form of Staffs of Multiheal, consumables that heal multiple people at once,

+I like Thieves.
+I think a thief's main quirks would be going fast, getting crits/sneak attacks, and using status ailments.
+DQ nails it, for the most part.
+Obviously make sure that monsters are actually vulnerable to most status ailments, especially including bosses.
+I think this kind of also overlaps with my ideas of an alchemist.

+I like monks/martial artists.
+I subscribe to the theory that one of a martial artist's benefits is not relying upon regular equipment upgrades.
+Glass cannons.

+I like paladins.
+The concern is too much overlap with warrior or priest.
+This is a warrior with a divine flair to their abilities.
+Smites, defensive party buffs, etc.

+I'm considering a warlord.
+This might replace the warrior, and it also feels like it has overlap with the paladin.
+The rough concept here is a martial character who does
+"leadership" and through that makes the rest of the party stronger.
+Stuff like offensive buffs, giving a character a second action, having more control over the turn order, etc.

+I feel obligated to include some sort of dedicated magic character.
+If we wanna make things more sexy than your standard priest/mage, then get creative.
+A warlock that operates off of explicitly sinister, demonic energy would be fun.
+Inspiration would be DD's occultist.
+Healer variants could be something like a literal healbot, which feels both like a cute joke and an attempt at providing something more flavorful than your usual white mage

 Merchant - This is an attempt at having a class that's not really focused on combat at all but is instead there to make things easier outside of combat.
 Obvious bonuses are increased gold after battle, better prices when buying and selling.
 The tricky thing with a merchant is that the value of a merchant in an RPG is directly correlated with how tight the game's economy is and how valuable money is.
 If we're not confident that we'll have enough uses for money, then the merchant may not be worth including.